Nachimak28/awesome-list-of-awesomes/README.md

 # TODOs
 - [ ] Rearrange the topics in alphabetical order
 - [ ] Bifurcate or tag topics based on specialization (CV, NLP) etc
+- [ ] Add definitions for certain tasks